-2. Drilling Fluid: The drilling fluid supply hose is connected to the drill rack with a brass quick coupler.
-It is not equipped with a check valve to simplify drainage and cleaning.

-3. Mud Skid Electrical Control: The electrical control umbilical is connected with a multi-pin plug at the rear of the unit.
-This electrical cable controls the on/off of the drilling fluid circuit.
+- 2. Drilling Fluid: The drilling fluid supply hose is connected to the drill rack with a valve-less quick coupler.
+It is not equipped with a check valve to simplify drainage and cleaning. - 3.
+Mud Skid Electrical Control: The electrical control umbilical is connected with a multi-pin plug at the rear of the unit.
+This electrical cable controls the on/off and the amount of volume of the drilling fluid circuit.
 The cable is normally stored on the mud skid.